aleksyprok/locust_2024_paper_code/README.md

 # nuclear_fusion_2024_code

-**Warning:** This repository is >25GB so make sure you have enough space before cloning.
-Ensure that [Git LFS](https://git-lfs.com/) is installed to download the files in the `input_data` directory.

-The codebase associated with our research, as detailed in the paper available for review and use at the following GitHub repository: <https://github.com/aleksyprok/Prokopyszyn_et_al_Nuclear_Fusion_IAEA_2023>
+The codebase associated with our research, as detailed in the paper available for review and use at the following GitHub repository: <https://github.com/aleksyprok/Prokopyszyn_et_al_Nuclear_Fusion_IAEA_2023>.

+### External Data Storage

+To keep this repository manageable, we have stored large datasets on Google Drive and OneDrive.
+You can access the necessary data through the following links:

+- **Input Data and Plots**: Available on [Google Drive](https://drive.google.com/drive/folders/19O-Q3VZ2t9bzik9bUeZ-YEsVlpDDwWD7?usp=share_link).
+- **Simulation Output Data**: Available on [OneDrive](https://stfc365-my.sharepoint.com/:f:/g/personal/alexander_prokopyszyn_stfc_ac_uk/Ev5nc3ZpORVPqvzkBBQJYCUBEnaOCg2FhIZq7Fq3rOzMSA?email=alex.prokopyszyn%40ukaea.uk&e=ZBfYRV).
+Note that access to this OneDrive folder requires permission, as it is stored on a work account and exceeds 30 GB.

 ## Repository Structure